What is the Socially Unacceptable Snoring Threshold (Criteria)

 - Snorer struggles with depression or anxiety

-Bed partners can instrumental in helping identify when socially unacceptable snoring is caused by OSA.
+Bed partners can be instrumental in helping identify when socially unacceptable snoring is caused by OSA.
 As many bed partners can attest to, they could sit and count the seconds while their untreated OSA partner doesn’t breath throughout the night.